-Guidance for schools for parents and carers on smoking
+Guidance for schools, and parents and carers, on smoking and vaping

 One of the concerns about carrying out work in relation to smoking is the response from children whose parents smoke, and also from the parent smokers themselves.

 Tobacco education can be a sensitive subject, due largely to the life limiting consequences of smoking.
 It is important that primary age children are provided with the correct information and skills to manage any pressure to take up smoking.
 Rather than being passive recipients of secondhand smoke, children can use their knowledge to actively resist parental smoking around them.

 It is important for teachers to include, whenever and wherever possible, the benefits of stopping smoking as well as discussing the risks.
 This will provide hope to children who are worried about smokers they know (see the health benefits of stopping smoking worksheet ).

 Smokers and their children are used to health promotion campaigns about smoking - they are faced with campaign messages in most media, so may well have discussed this subject as a family already.